Meal Plans & Dining DollarsPage address: http://mnsu7700france.info.mnsu.edu/reslife/dining/

 Residential Life offers meal plans for students who live off campus too!
 Meal plans for off campus students remain in effect for ONE SEMESTER, giving students ultimate flexibility.

-Spring Semester 2018: Students who wish to change their meal plan for the spring semester will have an opportunity to do so between December 1, 2017 - January 19, 2018.
+Spring Semester 2019: Students who wish to change their meal plan for the spring semester will have an opportunity to do so between December 1, 2018 - January 25, 2019.
+Please note that only students moving to or living at Stadium Heights will have the ability to choose the Maverick 250 Dining Dollars plan.
+Click here to change your meal plan!

 All students living on campus have Dining Dollars or meals that can be converted to Dining Dollars.
 Once converted, Maverick 160 Dining Dollars may not be converted back to meals.

 Using Dining Dollars, you can make purchases in all University Dining Services locations by presenting your MavCARD to the cashier.
 Your purchase is deducted from your account and your current balance is shown on the receipt, so it is easy for you to keep track of your money.
-If you are unsure of your current balance at any time, just ask a cashier to scan your card.
-Balances can be displayed without making a purchase.
+You may also check your balance online.

-Whenever your balance runs low, you can add Dining Dollars to your account.
+When your balance runs low, you can add Dining Dollars to your account.
 Depending on the Meal Plan, some Dining Dollar balances remaining at the end of Fall Semester will carry over to the Spring Semester, but do not carry over to the next academic year.
-Dining Dollar balances on the Maverick 160 plan remaining at the end of Fall Semester do not carry over to Spring Semester and do not carry over to the next academic year.
+Converted Dining Dollar balances on the Maverick 160 plan do not carry over from the Fall Semester to Spring Semester and any amount remaining will be forfeited.

 Minnesota State University, Mankato is one of only two Minnesota universities listed in Allergic Living magazine's nationwide summary of universities that offer programs and menu options for students living with food allergies.
 Our dining partner, Sodexho, offers the Simple Servings program in our brand new, University Dining Center.